ga-group/comcat/tree+def.md

     Tradeable debt or rate instrument that provides a return in the form of fixed periodic interest payments and/or the eventual return of principal at maturity.
     - #### 502010  Sovereign bond  (Government bonds)
       Debt security issued by a government to fund government spending.
+    - #### 502015  Sovereign bond variance
+      Product that tracks the variance or volatility of debt securities issued by a government.
     - #### 502020  STIR
       Rates with tenors of up to 12 months.
     - #### 502030  IRS